-\textit{Claim 2:} We have that \textbf{a)}. \\ A real structure of a weak Del Pezzo surface induces an involution $\sigma$ on $W$ such that $W=W^+\oplus W^-$ where $W^+=\{~w\in W~~|~~\sigma(w)=w~\}$ and $W^-=\{~w\in W~~|~~\sigma(w)=-w~\}$.
-From $\sigma(K)=K$ and $CK=\sigma(C)\sigma(K)=-CK$ for $C\in W^-$ it follows that $W^-$ is orthogonal to $K$.
-From Proposition~\ref{prop:f1_C1} it follows that $W^-$ is generated by a subset of a basis for the root system $R$.
+\begin{proof} Let $({\textrm{X}},\sigma)$ be a real weak Del Pezzo surface.
+Let $W=A({\textrm{X}})=(~W,~K,~\cdot,~h~)$ be its enhanced Picard group.
+Let $D$, $M$ and $V$ be the matrices as in Algorithm~\ref{alg:f1_real_alg}.
+See Example~\ref{ex:f1_extend} for the correctness of the specification of $V$.
+From the real structure $\ensuremath{W\stackrel{\sigma_*}{\rightarrow}W}$ being an involution it follows that $W=W^+\oplus W^-$, where $W^+=\{w\in W|\sigma(w)=w\}$ and $W^-=\{w\in W|\sigma(w)=-w\}$.
+From $\sigma_*(K)=K$ and $CK=\sigma_*(C)\sigma_*(K)=-CK$ for $C\in W^-$ it follows that $W^-$ is orthogonal to $K$.
+We have that $W^-$ is generated by a subset of a basis for the root system $R$.
 It follows that $W^-$ is generated by a basis of a root subsystem of $R$ such that the basis is a subset of $\{1123,12,23,34,45,56,67,78\}$.
 Up to conjugacy we only have to consider the root subsystems of the C1 classification.
 The eigenvectors of the eigenvalue $-1$ are determined by a C1 label.
 The hyperplanes orthogonal to the roots in $W^-$ are point wise fixed.
-The eigenvectors of the eigenvalue $1$ are linear independent vectors which are orthogonal to eigenspace of $-1$.
+The eigenvectors of the eigenvalue $1$ are linear independent vectors that are orthogonal to eigenspace of $-1$.
 It follows that $MV=VD$ and thus $M=VDV^{-1}$.
 Since $M$ should induce a ${\textbf{Z}}$-module automorphism we need that the matrix $M$ is integral. \end{proof} \end{theorem} The output of Algorithm~\ref{alg:f1_real_alg} is in Table~\ref{tab:f1_real}.
-Note that we observe from Table~\ref{tab:f1_real} that $(rank,f0,f1)$ is a strong invariant for the real structure.
-As an application of the classification of real structures in explicit coordinates we consider weak Del Pezzo surfaces of degree 4. \begin{example} \textrm{\textbf{(real structures of weak Del Pezzo surface of degree four)}} Let $({\textrm{X}},\sigma)$ be a real weak Del Pezzo surface of degree 4.
-Let $C$ be the set of C1 labels of root subsystems of $D_5$ (indices $16,\ldots,31$ in Table~\ref{tab:f1_C1}).
-Let $R$ be the set of conjugacy classes of real structures of ${\textrm{X}}$ (indices $10,\ldots,15$ in Table~\ref{tab:f1_real}).
-Let $B$ be the set of subsets of the positive roots in the Del Pezzo zero-set of ${\textrm{X}}$.
-Let $B(c)=\{~ b\in B ~~|~~ \textrm{isomorphicBases}(c,b)==True ~\}$ for $c\in C$ (see Algorithm~\ref{alg:f1_geo_basis}).
-Let $B(c,r)=\{~ b\in B(c) ~~|~~ r(b)=b ~\}$ for $r\in R$ (note that we need that the basis of a root subsystem is compatible with the real structure).
-Let $G(c,r,b)$ be the set of classes in the irreducible Del Pezzo two-set which are fixed by the real structure $r\in R$ and where the real irreducible Del Pezzo zero-set is $b\in B(c,r)$ The following table denotes the possible cardinalities of $G(c,r,b)$ by fixing a representative $r$ for a conjugacy class of a real structure in $R$, and considering all bases in $b\in B(c)$ of the same Dynkin type as $c$.
-The `index' column denotes the index of $c$ in Table~\ref{tab:f1_C1} and the `type' column, the Dynkin type of $c$.
-The `index' row denote the index $i$ for the real structure $t$ in Table~\ref{tab:f1_real} and the `type' row, the Dynkin type of $t$.
+From Table~\ref{tab:f1_real} it follows that $(rank,f0,f1)$ is a strong invariant for the real structure.